 Surprisingly, birth control pills might be prescribed before egg freezing to synchronise the menstrual cycle.
 Egg freezing starts on Day 2 of your menstrual cycle; hence being able to time your period with the help of birth control is a useful method for planning your egg freezing schedule.
 This will feature more strongly if your periods are irregular, or if you want to schedule your egg freezing cycle on fixed dates without the unpredictability of period dates.
 In addition, birth control may also be used to manage the growth of ovarian cysts, to facilitate the egg collection process from the ovaries.

-Birth control can influence egg freezing outcomes in an unexpected manner by impacting fertility screening results.
-Anti-Müllerian Hormone (AMH) serves as a crucial indicator of remaining egg reserves, guiding your doctor in customizing treatment and providing an estimate of expected egg numbers per cycle.
-The use of birth control may temporarily suppress AMH levels due to its hormonal effects.
-However, this suppression is typically reversible within three months after discontinuing the contraceptive.
+Birth control can influence your egg freezing journey indirectly by impacting fertility screening results.
+Anti-Müllerian Hormone (AMH) serves as a key indicator of remaining egg reserves, and is a test that is commonly done before egg freezing begins.
+The use of birth control may have a slight temporary suppression effect on actual AMH levels due to its hormonal effects.
+However, this suppression is typically reversible within three months after discontinuing the contraceptive, and your fertility specialist will be able to guide you best on how to proceed.

 While birth control can coexist with egg freezing, the specifics depend on the birth control type and method.
 Again, it is crucial to consult with a fertility specialist before making any changes to your birth control regimen in the context of egg freezing.
 By navigating these choices with specialist guidance, we can optimise our chances of a successful egg freezing process and avoid unplanned accidents - especially during or right after egg freezing when you are extra fertile!